gdbooks/3DCollisions/Chapter6/README.md

 ## Interaction

 Finally, lets make the camera interactive!
+There are 3 key motions that the camera will need to do.
+The left mouse button will __Pan__, the middle mouse wheel will __Zoom__ and the right mouse button will __Pivot__.